Updated: September 1, 2023

 How Do I Control or Make Choices About Cookies and Tracking Technologies?

-Managing Cookies.
+Managing Cookies in the U.S.A.
 Most browsers automatically accept cookies by default, but you can adjust your device and/or browser settings to delete and/or block some or all cookies, or provide notifications when you receive a new cookie.
 Consult the "Help," "Tools," or "Preferences" menus on your browser, or the documentation for your device, for more information about how to do this.
 Please note, however, that blocking or deleting certain cookies may negatively affect your user experience.

 Additionally, you can generally disable or delete cookies placed and used by browser add-ons, such as Adobe Flash cookies, by changing the add-on settings or visiting the website of its provider.
 Information and controls that allow you to manage Adobe Flash cookies may be found on this page: